-On the auspicious occasion of the birth anniversary of Gurudeb Rabindranath Tagore, the bard of my soul, the illustrious Nobel laureate of Bengal, my humble tribute, a short excerpt from my upcoming Tagore translation book, ‘The Broken Home and Other Stories’, a collection where I have translated in English two of his novellas and six short stories of his magnum opus work of fiction, ‘Galpaguchchho.’
+On the auspicious occasion of the birth anniversary of Gurudeb Rabindranath Tagore, the bard of my soul, the illustrious Nobel laureate of Bengal, my humble tribute, a short excerpt from my recently released book, ‘The Broken Home and Other Stories’ (Authorspress, 2017), a collection where I have translated in English two of his novellas and six short stories of his magnum opus work of fiction, ‘Galpaguchchho.’
 One of the stories of this collection, ‘Subha’ is a heart-rending tale of a mute girl, steeped in deep pathos and also a level of mysticism which was the trademark of Gurudev Rabindranath Tagore’s poetry and prose.
 I sincerely pray I have been able to do a wee bit of justice to him through my humble translation.
-This short excerpt, I hope, will give the readers the impetus to read the full story along with the other stories and novellas of the collection, when it hits the stands, hopefully soon.
+This short excerpt, I hope, will give the readers the impetus to read the full story along with the other stories and novellas of the collection.

 “The name of the village was Chandipur.
 A river flowed along the village, a small river, not expanded enough, like the easy, domesticated daughter.
 The slim, dainty river worked on its daily chores of maintaining its usual route tirelessly, while it sustained a smooth, unperturbed relation with the villages situated in its both sides.
 The upper side of its banks was dense with the dwellings of people, with the shaded canopy of trees, and in the lower side, the river, the wealth of the village flowed on in swift, enraptured movements, carrying on with its countless acts of benevolence.